BYU–Utah rivalry: 2016 Basketball Cancellation Controversy

 In January 2016, Utah Coach Larry Krystkowiak ignited a controversy in the state of Utah for deciding to cancel a scheduled game between the two teams in the 2016–17 season.

 Krystkowiak said the main reason for the game's cancellation was increasingly chippy play among players of both teams in what had become an increasingly heated rivalry in recent years.
-This concern escalated following a punch thrown by BYU guard Nick Emery at Utah guard Brandon Taylor during the Dec.
-2, 2015 contest.
+This concern escalated following a punch thrown by BYU guard Nick Emery at Utah guard Brandon Taylor during the December 2, 2015, contest.
 In the second half, after some back-and-forth physicality between the guards, Emery cocked his arm back and hit Taylor in the face—who then fell to the court and smacked his head on the hardwood.

 Krystkowiak said after the game that he was incensed by Emery's punch and what appeared to be further taunting by the freshman guard as well as a lack of discipline by BYU coach Dave Rose concerning the play.
 Krystkowiak initially noted that he felt subsequent apologies from Emery and BYU coach Dave Rose lacked sincerity but after sincere text messages between Krystkowiak and Emery, Krystkowiak accepted his apology considered the situation resolved.
 The West Coast Conference, the league in which BYU plays, ultimately suspended Emery for one game but BYU took no additional disciplinary action—further souring Krystkowiak's view of the ordeal.

 The game's cancellation, the first interruption in the series since World War II, drew mixed views from local and national media.
 Most Utah fans and some among national sports media, including ESPN hosts Tony Kornheiser and Michael Wilbon, applauded Krystkowiak's decision to cancel the game —citing incidents that have given BYU athletics a reputation for "dirty play" in recent years.
 Krystkowiak called his decision largely as “protecting myself from myself”.
 A few of the local media, most of the BYU fanbase, and even Utah Governor Herbert criticized the move, citing the deep historical significance of the series.
 Cougar fans called the move petty, noting that a Utah player had allegedly slapped a BYU player five years previous.

-Utah and BYU used to play two games every season while members of the same conference.
-Though currently members of different leagues the teams are not required to play and games that are scheduled have no bearing on either team's conference record.

 Utah's football program took a two-year break in the series to play Michigan in a home and home series (with Utah winning both games); the break ended early when the two schools ended up playing against each other in the 2015 Las Vegas Bowl.
 They resumed regular football contests in 2016, with a game scheduled every year through 2024.
 Utah won nine straight games against BYU in the series from 2009 through 2020.